-BE 511 Human Physiology A 3R-3L-4C F Pre: Junior, Senior, Graduate standing or consent of instructor
+BE 511 Human Physiology A 3R-3L-4C W Pre: Junior, Senior, Graduate standing or consent of instructor

 An analysis of neural, muscular, endocrine, reproductive and digestive physiology from a quantitative, systems-based approach.
 Both recent and classical journal articles will be discussed in class.
 Students enrolled in BE511 must complete a project not covered in BE310.
 Students may not receive credit for both BE511 and BE310.

-BE 512 Human Physiology B 3R-3L-4C W Pre: Junior, Senior, Graduate standing or consent of instructor
+BE 512 Human Physiology B 3R-3L-4C S Pre: Junior, Senior, Graduate standing or consent of instructor

 An analysis of cardiovascular, pulmonary, immune and renal physiology from a quantitative, systems-based approach.
 Both recent and classical journal articles will be discussed in class.
 (Note: BE511 is not a prerequisite for BE512).
 Students enrolled in BE512 must complete a project not covered in BE320.
 Students may not receive credit for both BE512 and BE320.

 BE 516 Introduction to MEMS: Fabrication and Applications 3R-3L-4C S Pre: JR or SR standing